Are you pregnant and wondering what comes next? What you should do, and if your feelings are normal?

 - If your feet have started swelling, consider going up a half size on your shoes to make your feet more comfortable.

 - Start organizing your home.
 You won’t have much time for that sort of thing after baby arrives or even when you’re feeling too big in the final month or two of pregnancy.

-- Take a test for gestational diabetes.
+- Between 26 and 28 weeks, you will take a test for gestational diabetes.
 If you test positive, you’ll need to make dietary changes, get a little more exercise to lower your blood sugar, and possibly take insulin.

 - Examine your daycare options if you are going to go back to work after having your baby.